angr/angr-doc/toplevel.md

 The `is_hooked` and `unhook` methods should be self-explanitory.

-`set_sim_procedure` is a different function that serves a different purpose.
-Instead of an address, you pass it a CLE binary and the name of a function that that binary imports.
+`hook_symbol` is a different function that serves a different purpose.
+Instead of an address, you pass it the name of a function that that binary imports.
-The internal (GOT) pointer to the code that function resolved to will be replaced with a pointer to the SimProcedure you specify in the third argument.
+The internal (GOT) pointer to the code that function resolved to will be replaced with a pointer to the SimProcedure or hook function you specify in the third argument.
+You can also pass a plain integer to make replace pointers to the symbol with that value.